ledermann/unread/README.md

 Unread
 ======

-Gem to manage read/unread status of ActiveRecord objects - and it's fast.
+Ruby gem to manage read/unread status of ActiveRecord objects - and it's fast.

 [![Build Status](https://secure.travis-ci.org/ledermann/unread.png)](http://travis-ci.org/ledermann/unread)

 ## Features

-* Manages unread records for anything you want your users to read (like messages, documents, comments etc.)
+* Manages unread records for anything you want users to read (like messages, documents, comments etc.)
-* Supports "mark as read" to mark a **single** record as read
+* Supports _mark as read_ to mark a **single** record as read
-* Supports "mark all as read" to mark **all** records as read in a single step
+* Supports _mark all as read__ to mark **all** records as read in a single step
-* Gives you a named_scope to get the unread records for a given user
+* Gives you a scope to get the unread records for a given user
 * Needs only one additional database table
 * Most important: Great performance